Rudy Lai

 Costs

-Phillips 66 is exploring AI to accelerate the engineering design process of complex pressure equipment, likely reducing design cycle time and enhancing safety and compliance.
+Phillips 66 uses AI to accelerate the design process of pressure equipment, improving engineering efficiency and reducing design cycle times as noted by Alex Berry at the Humber refinery.
 [1]

 Timeline